crowdfavorite-mirrors/wp-jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 1.8.2 =
+* Bug Fix: Subscriptions: Fix a bug where subscriptions were not sent for posts and comments written by some authors.
+* Bug Fix: Widgets: Fix CSS that was uglifying some themes (like P2).
+* Bug Fix: Widgets: Improve Top Posts and Pages styling.
+* Bug Fix: Custom CSS: Make the default "Welcome" message translatable.
+* Bug Fix: Fix Lithuanian translation.

 = 1.8.1 =
 * Bug Fix: Stats: Fixed a bug preventing some users from viewing stats.